- How do I access the maps I've downloaded?

 Accessing driving directions to the trailhead

-If you do subscribe, you can cancel your premium membership through the App Store or via the Cairn app settings.
-Basic users after the trial period will still be able to see cell coverage on maps (not offline), track stats, and see trail info such as distance, elevation, eta.
+If you do subscribe, you can cancel your premium membership through your phone's Settings app.
+After the trial period you will still be able to see cell coverage on maps and view trail info such as distance, elevation, and estimated time of arrival.

 What is the difference between the blue and gray dots?